learn-bioinformatics/bash-examples/README.md

     EXP_2
     EXP_3

-Here is how to use parallel to excute that processing script for each sample:
+Here is how to use parallel to execute that processing script for each sample:

     # Run a script that processes each id
     cat ids.txt | parallel 'process_sample.sh {}'